-The Company received cumulative payments of \$5.0 million from Takeda pursuant to the Takeda Multi-Target Agreement.
+As of September 30, 2020, the Company has received cumulative payments of \$5.0 million from Takeda pursuant to the Takeda Multi-Target Agreement.
 The Company may receive additional payments from the following:

-- \$30.0 million in aggregate through the exercise of the option to license ETBs. - Clinical development milestone payments of up to approximately \$397.0 million, for achievement of development milestones and regulatory approval of collaboration products under the Takeda Multi-Target Agreement. - Commercial milestone payments of up to \$150.0 million, for achievement of pre-specified sales milestones related to net sales of all collaboration products under the Takeda Multi-Target Agreement. - · Tiered royalty payments of a mid-single to low-double digit percentage of net sales of any licensed ETBs, subject to certain reductions. - Up to \$10.0 million in certain contingency fees.
+- \$30.0 million in aggregate through the exercise of the option to license ETBs. - Clinical development milestone payments of up to approximately \$397.0 million, for achievement of development milestones and regulatory approval of collaboration products under the Takeda Multi-Target Agreement. - Commercial milestone payments of up to \$150.0 million, for achievement of pre-specified sales milestones related to net sales of all collaboration products under the Takeda Multi-Target Agreement. - Tiered royalty payments of a mid-single to low-double digit percentage of net sales of any licensed ETBs, subject to certain reductions. - Up to \$10.0 million in certain contingency fees.